department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2022-08-Decision-Letter-Download/conversation-guide.md

 ### Things to watch for:

 - [Where does the participant expect to find their decision letter?]
-- [Are they able to intuitively navigate to the Notification Letters page from the home page?]
+- [Are they able to intuitively navigate to the Claim Letters page from the home page?]

 ## Third Task: VA Benefit Letters Page - 15 minutes